privapprox/privapprox.github.io/pages/design.md

 ## Submitting Queries
 {% include mathjax_support %}

-To perform statistical analysis over users’ private data streams, an analyst creates a query using the query model described in the <a href="https://arxiv.org/abs/1701.05403">technical report</a>.
-In particular, each query is signed by the analyst for non-repudiation and consists of the following fields:
+To perform statistical analysis over users' private data streams, an analyst creates a query using the query model described in the <a href="https://arxiv.org/abs/1701.05403">technical report</a>.
+In particular, each query consists of the following fields, and is signed by the analyst for nonrepudiation:

 $$
 \begin{equation}